June 16, 2014

 "The real thing I want my kids to have is this ability to take ownership over their own learning.
 To say, what's my goal and what are the resources at my disposal and how can I put them together to reach my goal."

-Each month more than 10 million people use the Khan Academy, a not-for-profit website Mr Khan created, to access more than 5100 instructional videos covering everything from basic maths to university-level science and economics.
+Each month more than 10 million people use the Khan Academy, a not-for-profit website Mr Khan created, to access more than 5100 instructional videos covering everything from basic math to university-level science and economics.

 The rise of khanacademy.org comes as universities in NZ and overseas put more resources into offering free online courses known as "Moocs" (massive open online courses).